Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 This is where honesty becomes painful.

-Because many founders who spoke eloquently about liberty still participated in slavery.

-Some defended religious liberty while limiting full equality elsewhere.
+Many founders who spoke eloquently about liberty still participated in slavery.
+Some defended religious liberty while limiting equality elsewhere.
 Some preached freedom while benefiting from systems built on domination.

-America's founding was morally mixed.
+America’s founding was morally mixed.

 Aspirational.